awsdocs/amazon-s3-userguide/doc_source/S3OutpostsBucketJava.md

-## Add a lifecycle configuration for your Outposts bucket<a name="S3OutpostsPutBucketLifecycleConfigurationJava"></a>
+## Add a lifecycle configuration for an Outposts bucket<a name="S3OutpostsPutBucketLifecycleConfigurationJava"></a>

-The following SDK for Java example puts an lifecycle configruations for an Outposts bucket where all objects with the flagged prefix and tags expire after 10 days\.
+The following SDK for Java example puts lifecycle configurations for an Outposts bucket where all objects with the flagged prefix and tags expire after 10 days\.

 ```
 import com.amazonaws.services.s3control.model.*;